Anatomic Pathology Laboratories and Services

 - Apply criteria for diagnosis of pancreatic carcinoma to frozen section biopsies.
 (PC, MK, ICS)

-- Compose a written consultation report for GI or liver specimens.
+- Compose written consultation reports for GI and liver specimens.
 (PC, MK, PBLI, ICS, P, SBP)

-- At least 6 months of surgical pathology or trainee in another field by special arrangement.
+- Pathology Residents: At least 6 months of surgical pathology or trainee in another field by special arrangement.

 - Prior approval of FMR or other GI attending AT LEAST 3 months in advance.